endurantgames/cosmiclegends/src/classes/wheelman.md

 :   *Prerequisite: __Autonomous Operation__ class ability.*
     During the Roll-Call phase of a Crisis Countdown, you can decide if your Vehicle is present at the scene.
-If it isn't, then you can use the Timely Arrival move and pay only 1 success from the Teamwork Pool, not 5 (the normal cost).
+If it isn't, then you can use the Timely Arrival move any time before it arrives, and pay only 1 success from the Teamwork Pool, not 5 (the normal cost).

-    When your Vehicle arrives, you automatically enter it and are in control of it.
+    When your Vehicle arrives, you automatically enter it and take control of it.

 Intelligent Vehicle